 3. Install a theme and essential plugins

 This step entails everything you need to do after creating a WordPress blog.

 First, choose a WordPress theme.
 A digital marketer colleague recommends getting paid professional themes, but personally I think free themes will do unless you want a highly customized theme for your blog.

 A little knowledge about CSS will help you a lot in this area.
 If you’re not knowledgeable about CSS or HTML, don’t worry.
-Just (a) find a theme that requires little to no changes.
+Just find a theme that requires little to no changes.
 If you still want to customize your blog’s appearance, researching in Google helps a lot.
 You can also hire professional web developers if you have the budget for it.

 Now that you’ve fixed your blog layout, it’s time to install necessary plugins for your blog.
 I recommend the following for beginners: